-Halloween is just around the corner and many revellers will be dressing up in outfits to scare friends and family.
+Halloween is upon us and many revellers will be dressing up in outfits to scare friends and family.
 I recently met one of the major UK manufacturers of innovative and creative dress up products is RH Smith & Sons.

 Having recently delivered a workshop for the company, they explained how important it is to protect and enforce their intellectual property (IP).

 Everything under the Smiffys and Fever brands is created exclusively by the in-house design and creative teams, ensuring that the IP is owned by the company.
 This not only covers the costume designs but also includes all photography, packaging, artwork, logos and trade marks.

 As market leaders in the industry it soon became apparent that criminals were profiting from the goodwill and reputation of the brand.
 Copycat items being sold on third party platforms significantly below market value.